peterlidee/dive-in-next-13-tests/blog/2.static-dynamic/static-and-dynamic-rendering.md

 ## Conclusion

 If there are no dynamic fetches (no cache) or dynamic functions (`cookies`, `headers`, `useSearchParams` or `searchParams`), `Next` uses static rendering.
 That means that the route is prerendered server-side at build time and cached.
-Static rendering makes you project more performant, better, faster.
+Static rendering makes your project more performant, better, faster.

 But static rendering is limited in use.
 When you need the latest data from a database for example, or when data fetching requires authentication or when you need to display search results from a search query.
 In these cases, we can't render statically and have to use dynamic rendering.